dottedmag/ppow/README.md

-Modd is a developer tool that triggers commands and manages daemons in response to filesystem changes.
+ppow is a developer tool that triggers commands and manages daemons in response to filesystem changes.

-If you use modd, you should also look at [devd](https://github.com/cortesi/devd), a compact HTTP daemon for developers.
+If you use ppow, you should also look at [devd](https://github.com/cortesi/devd), a compact HTTP daemon for developers.
-Devd integrates with modd, allowing you to trigger in-browser livereload with modd.
+Devd integrates with ppow, allowing you to trigger in-browser livereload with ppow.

-The repo contains a set of example *modd.conf* files that you can look at for a quick idea of what modd can do:
+The repo contains a set of example *ppow.conf* files that you can look at for a quick idea of what ppow can do:

 Example                                      | Description
 -------------------------------------------- | -------
-[frontend.conf](./examples/frontend.conf)    | A front-end project with React + Browserify + Babel.
-Modd and devd replace many functions of Gulp/Grunt.
+[frontend.conf](./examples/frontend.conf)    | A front-end project with React + Browserify + Babel. ppow and devd replace many functions of Gulp/Grunt.
 [go.conf](./examples/go.conf)                | Live unit tests for Go.
 [python.conf](./examples/python.conf)        | Python + Redis, with devd managing livereload.